 RMDs are quite the kicker.
-Remember all those tax deductions we've taken over our careers when stuffing money into our traditional 401(k)s and IRAs?
+Remember all those tax deductions you've taken over your careers when contributing to traditional 401(k)s and IRAs?

 Uncle Sam does.
 And Uncle Sam wants his cut.

 When using traditional retirement accounts, you get a tax break when you put in money and that money grows tax-deferred (you don't encounter a taxable event when you sell an appreciated asset within such a tax-advantaged account).
 However, you pay taxes on the money you withdraw from the account and it is taxed as ordinary income.